childers98/MART341-WebDesign/README.md

 Week 3 Summary -  This week we went over the basics of Markdown elements and created a few files in Atom.
 I think markdown is interesting considering it is so different from html and other coding.

 Week 4 Summary - This week we set up our first HTML and set up Github pages.
 We also looked at how browsers work.

+Week 5 Summary - This week we looked at several other elements of the HTML.
+We looked at what previous web pages looked like and we setup Github desktop and pushed our files straight from our desktop to github.